-In recent years, Hill Country towns including Blanco, Boerne, Bulverde, Dripping Springs, Fredericksburg, Llano, and Mason have all adopted outdoor lighting ordinances that control light pollution from all new construction.
-For now, counties do not have authority to adopt these kinds of standards, but several counties. including Bandera, Blanco, Burnet, Kimble, Mason, Real and Uvalde have adopted resolutions affirming their support for the regional effort and committing themselves to "using available technologies for efficient, cost-effective, non-intrusive lighting" and to "educating and encouraging landowners, businesses, resident communities and public entities to join this commitment."
+In recent years, Hill Country towns including Blanco, Boerne, Bulverde, Dripping Springs, Fredericksburg, Johnson City, Llano, Mason, and Wimberley have adopted ordinances that control light pollution from all new construction.
+For now, counties do not have authority to adopt these kinds of standards, but several counties, including Bandera, Blanco, Burnet, Kerr, Kimble, Mason, Real and Uvalde have adopted resolutions affirming their support for the regional effort and committing themselves to "using available technologies for efficient, cost-effective, non-intrusive lighting" and to "educating and encouraging landowners, businesses, resident communities and public entities to join this commitment."
 Throughout the region, many Chambers of Commerce, businesses, parks, and not-for-profits have similarly dedicated themselves to keeping the skies over our region star-filled and inspiring.
 Sample ordinances and resolutions are available at hillcountryalliance.org